huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 ## Lab1 - Setting up Ansible (Local Version)

-## TITLE HEADING?

-The main purpose of this lab is to get your local environment setup so that you can deploy more advanced ansible playbooks in future labs
+The main purpose of this lab is to configure and setup your local environment so that your GNS3 network can communicate with your Ubuntu VM allowing the deployment of a Ansible playbook to your network

-In order to do achieve this the following will be convered in this lab
+In order to do achieve this the following will be done in this lab

 - Setting up an Ubuntu VM
 - Setup GNS3